johnridesabike/acutis/docs/manual.md

    / %}
 ```

-⚠️ Unbound names in these patterns will not default to `null`.
-They will raise
-an error.

 ### Prop punning

 Props can be "punned."
 You can take code such as `{% DateTime date=date / %}`